The Best Beginner Drum Sets for Adults - Under $1000

 -

-One of the things that catches some people out is that they get a bargain price only to find they hadn't bought a complete kit with all the hardware - often the really low prices for a particular model are because it's only a shell set - that means it only contains the drum shells and nothing else.
+One of the things that catches some people off guard is that they get a bargain price only to find they hadn't bought a complete kit with all the hardware - often the really low prices for a particular model are because it's only a shell set - that means it only contains the drum shells and nothing else.
+Another common mistake is buying a set that doesn't include cymbals.
+Look at the detailed list of what's included before biting the bullet.

 -